nRF24/RF24Gateway/docs/rpi_tcpip_link.md

 ```

-The resulting latency when pinging primary machine from secondary is about 14 millisecond. lets check the transfer speed:

-(or even less than a millisecond), and the speed is most of the times about `10kB/s` (equal to 100K bits per second) sometimes get less. `5 kB/s` should be good approximation for average
+The resulting latency when pinging primary machine from secondary is about 14 millisecond. lets check the transfer speed.
+The speed is most of the times about `10kB/s` (equal to 100K bits per second) sometimes get less. `5 kB/s` should be good approximation for average